RobertoFreireFerrazPassos/Grafana-loki-dotNet-core/Readme.md

 # LogQL

-The basic idea of querying logs in loki in Grafana is to query, filter, parse, format, and agrregate the logs
+The basic idea of querying logs in loki in Grafana is to query, filter, parse, format and agregate the logs

 LogQL (Grafana Loki’s query language) uses **labels** and operators for filtering

 There are two types of LogQL queries:

 **Log queries** return the contents of log lines.

 **Metric queries** extend log queries to calculate values based on query results.

 # Steps to Run: